 How PrestaShop FPC Modules Work

-2. Subsequent visits — Before PrestaShop even boots, the module checks if a cached version exists.
-If it does, it serves the HTML immediately and exits.
+2. Subsequent visits — module intercepts the request before PrestaShop boots, checks for a cached copy, serves it, exits.
 PrestaShop never loads.

 The Pros — And They Are Real